 These are all valid questions asked by people who learn about Turbo Sliders Unlimited and get exposed to its numerous features.
 Before answering the questions, let’s tell a bit more about the game and what makes it different from most other games!

 The normal way to make games is to focus on one game mode and polish that as much as possible.
 The UI, settings and everything else is as simple as possible so that players are not confused by anything.
 In the case of multiplayer games, servers are usually hosted by game developers.
 Levels, rules and settings are carefully tuned so that players always get the uniform experience.
-In the era of F2P gaming, even non-F2P games aim to build a metagame and ecosystem hosted and strictly controlled by the game makers.
+In the era of F2P gaming, even non-F2P games often aim to build a metagame and ecosystem hosted and strictly controlled by the game makers.

 All this is of course perfectly sensible.
 However, you are free to call us insane, but what Turbo Sliders Unlimited is doing is something different!

 Turbo Sliders Unlimited is a passion project.
-The goal is to make a game the developers want to play - not to optimize everything for money.
+The goal is to make a game the developers want to play, not to optimize everything for money.
 More about that in The Origin of Turbo Sliders Unlimited.

 But back to the original questions!